lliendo/Radar/docs/installation.rst

 1. Open a new console.
 2. Switch to the root user using the `su <https://en.wikipedia.org/wiki/Su_%28Unix%29>`_ command.

-* GNU/Linux systems typically have the 'adduser' or 'useradd' commands to create a new user :
+* GNU/Linux systems typically have the 'useradd' commands to create a new user :

 .. code-block:: bash